Seeing the whole picture

 A foundation, not a finish line

-This work helped turn a vague charter into something actionable.
-Instead of talking abstractly about “improving Outposts CX,” we had a concrete view of the customer lifecycle, the most painful touch points, and the highest leverage opportunities.
+Instead of talking abstractly about "improving Outposts CX," we had a concrete view of the customer lifecycle, the most painful touchpoints, and the highest leverage opportunities that fed directly into our Q4 2024 and 2025 roadmap.

-This work helped turn a vague charter into something actionable.
-Instead of talking abstractly about “improving Outposts CX,” we had a concrete view of the customer lifecycle, the most painful touch points, and the highest leverage opportunities.
+Instead of talking abstractly about "improving Outposts CX," we had a concrete view of the customer lifecycle, the most painful touchpoints, and the highest leverage opportunities that fed directly into our Q4 2024 and 2025 roadmap.

 Reflection